Leicester City F.C.: Stadium and training ground

 The "Double Decker" Stand at Filbert Street.

 In their early years, Leicester played at numerous grounds, but have only played at two since they joined the Football League.
-When first starting out, they played on a field by Fosse Road, hence the original club name Leicester Fosse.
+They first started out by playing on a field by Fosse Road, hence the original club name of Leicester Fosse.
 They moved from there to Victoria Park, and subsequently to Belgrave Road.
-Upon turning professional the club moved to Mill Lane.
-After eviction from Mill Lane the club played at the County Cricket ground while seeking a new ground.
+Upon turning professional, the club moved to Mill Lane.
+After eviction from Mill Lane, the club played at the County Cricket ground while seeking a new ground.
 The club secured the use of an area of land by Filbert Street and moved there in 1891.

-Some improvements by noted football architect Archibald Leitch occurred in the Edwardian era, and in 1927 a new two-tier stand was built, nicknamed "the Double Decker", which would persist until the ground's closure in 2002.
-With the exception of the addition of compulsory seating, the ground saw no further development until 1993, when the Main Stand was demolished and replaced by the new Carling Stand.
+Some improvements by noted football architect Archibald Leitch occurred in the Edwardian era, and in 1927, a new two-tier stand was built nicknamed "The Double Decker."
+This stand would persist until the ground's closure in 2002.
+Filbert Street saw no further development (except for compulsory seating) until 1993, when the Main Stand was demolished and replaced by the new Carling Stand.
 The addition of the new stand, while the rest of the ground had been untouched since the 1920s, led manager Martin O'Neill to joke that he used to "lead new signings out backwards" so they only saw the Carling Stand.

 King Power Stadium, formerly known as the Walkers Stadium, has been the home of Leicester City since 2002.

 The club moved away from Filbert Street in 2002, to a new 32,500-capacity all-seater stadium located less than 300 yards away.
 The address of the current site, Filbert Way, retains a link with the club's former home ground.
 The first match hosted at the stadium was a 1–1 draw against Athletic Bilbao, Bilbao's Tiko scored the first goal at the stadium and Jordan Stewart became the first Leicester player to score.
 The first competitive match was a 2–0 victory against Watford.

 The stadium was known as the Walkers Stadium until 2011 in a sponsorship deal with Leicester-based food manufacturers Walkers.
 On 19 August 2010, it emerged that the new owners King Power wanted to rename the stadium King Power Stadium, and had plans to increase the capacity to 42,000 should Leicester secure promotion.
-On 5 July 2011, it was announced that the Walkers Stadium would now be known as King Power Stadium.
+On 5 July 2011, it was announced that the Walkers Stadium would now be known as the King Power Stadium.

 The stadium currently has a capacity of 32,259, with plans formally approved in December 2023 to extend this to 40,000.
 In 2020, the club moved into a new state-of-the-art training complex in the Leicestershire village of Seagrave, described as being "one of the world's most advanced training facilities."
 The club's former training ground Belvoir Drive now serves as the training ground for Leicester City Women.